-Every year, the first Sunday of the Great Lenten Fast is called "Orthodoxy Sunday."
-This year it was observed on March 9th, 2014.
+Every year, the first Sunday of the Great Lenten Fast is called "Orthodoxy Sunday." iN 2022 it Is observed on March 13th.
 It is dedicated to the Restoration of Icons on the first Sunday of the Great Lent/Fast in the year 843.
 It is always celebrated as a "Triumph of Orthodoxy," a triumph over those who sought to defeat and undermine the Orthodox Faith of the Apostles and the Church Fathers by prohibiting the use and veneration of icons.
 Thousands of devout Orthodox Christians were martyred for their Faith during the approximately 125 years that the Holy Orthodox Church endured the imposition of iconoclasm.

 In the United States, because of the presence of various different ethnic expressions of the one Orthodox Faith, it has become traditional in many cities on Orthodoxy Sunday, especially in large metropolitan areas, for Orthodox Christians of all ethnic traditions and jurisdictions to come together and witness to, and proclaim the unity of the Faith of the Apostles, the Faith that has been maintained in the Orthodox Church for 2,000 years.